leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 **2. Blatantly predatory sales.** The cards are not "legal" in the official formats, but only the casual Commander format.
 If you want to use the cards, you'll have to buy them at a premium, due to the limited supply.

-**3. Worry of this being the start of a trend.** People have been alright with booster packs, since they realise Wizards needs to make money.
+**3. Worry of this being the start of a trend.** People are alright with booster packs, since they realise Wizards needs to make money.
 However, what if Wizards started selling cards directly at high prices?
 If they sold a "powerful" card at $500 and never banned it, players would have to buy the card in order to stay competitive.
 The metagame will be ruined.

 And now let's look at Wizard's rationale: